Friday, September 17, 2021

 Víctor Escudero Rubio

-Victor Escudero is Global Head of Integration of Cybersecurity Solutions at S21sec and co-author of the book "Blockchain: the Industrial Revolution of the Internet"
+Global Head of Integration of Cybersecurity at S21sec Co-autor of "Blockchain: the Industrial Revolution of the Internet"

 Escudero is passionate about Free Software.
 He has lived and breathed Bitcoin since its inception and since then he actively shares his knowledge about protocols based on Blockchain.